 Your label, Honeycomb Music, is now seven years old.
 What has surprised you in the past seven years regarding having your own label?

 It was a bitter thing, there was anger, you know, rage in some cases.
 But having bounced from that to where I am today, I’m almost in awe.
 I can’t believe that I’ve done it and I’m still doing it.
-My partner Adam Cruz and I have seen a lot of dark days with no money, and having artists with their hand out like, “Where’s the money?”
+My partner Adam Cruz and I have seen a lot of dark days with no money.
+And having artists with their hand out like, “Where’s the money?”
 It’s kind of tough having to just be responsible and be a businessman.
 It’s a big shift for me.
 My years with Blaze, 30 years, I was an artist, artist-producer.
 I was not a businessman.
 Kevin was the businessman, and that’s that.
-So now that I am a businessman, yeah that was my biggest, as you say, surprise that I can still do it, that I’m doing it, no problem.
+So now that I am a businessman, yeah that was my biggest, as you say, surprise that I can still do it.
+That I’m doing it…

 I can’t wait to do business now.
 I remember I used to be afraid to do so.
 And anybody reading this article, who’s an artist… It’s very common for artists to shy away from business, very common.
-Artists don’t want to talk about business, they want to do the music.
-They want to sing.
-They want to DJ.
+Artists don’t want to talk about business.
+They want to do the music, sing, DJ.
 They want to do the art.
 It’s what we love.
-Business… It’s almost like the devil, you know, because it takes the energy, the life-giving energy out of you.
+Business… It’s almost like the devil, you know.
+Because it takes the energy, the life-giving energy out of you.
 You’re talking numbers, percentages.
 You’ll be like: “I don’t even want to sing now.
 I’m done!”
-This is why artists get screwed, they don’t want to talk business.
+This is why artists get screwed.
+They don’t want to talk business.
 Let somebody else do it.”